Where To Find Quality Live Edge Slabs At The Best Price And What To Be Careful About

 - Buy your wood slabs planned on both sides.
 This will save you so much pain and suffering, that it is well worth paying for.

-- If you want a 40-inch wide table, made from 2x slabs, you need slabs that are at least 21 to 22-inches wide.
+- If you want a 3 feet wide table, made from 2x slabs, you need slabs that are at least 1.6 feet wide.
 Because when creating a table from 2 slabs you will need to cut one of the live edges straight.

 Don’t Buy Your Live Edge Wood Slabs Online